 Just before the French Revolution, the Count of Artois (later king Charles X) threw wild parties in the Catacombs.

-Visit of the Catacombs
+A Visit to the Catacombs

 A few interesting sites punctuate the walk such as a model of France’s Port-Mahon fortress made by a former Quarry Inspector at a time before the place became an ossuary (1777-1782).